 Key Publications since 2001

 Day R, Wager F (2010) Parks, streets and ‘just empty space’: the local environmental experiences of children and young people in a Scottish study.
-Local Environment, in press
+Local Environment,

 Wager F, Hill M, Bailey N, Day R, Hamilton D and King C (2010) The impact of poverty on children and young people’s use of services.
 Children and Society 24.4

 Grant E, Silver K, Bauld L, Day R, Warnakulasuriya S. (2010) The experiences of young oral cancer patients in Scotland: symptom recognition and delays in seeking professional help.
 British Dental Journal 208 (10) p465-471.

 Day R, Hitchings R (2009) Older People and their Winter Warmth Behaviours: Understanding the Contextual Dynamics (PDF - 3.87MB) School of Geography, University of Birmingham / Dept Geography, UCL.

 Day R (2008) Local environments and older people’s health: dimensions from a comparative qualitative study in Scotland.
 Health and Place, 14(2), p299-312

 Day, R. (2008) Local Urban Environments and the Wellbeing of Older People.
 Scottish Centre for Research on Social Justice, Dept. Urban Studies, University of Glasgow.